 - Wear loose cotton clothing, not tight synthetic (nylon) underwear

 If you’re worried and can’t speak to your GP or just don’t know what to do next call the NHS111 advice line.

-- Keep drinks nearby and where people can see them easily.
-If they are up and about a lot use a bottle or carton that they can carry with them.
+Keep drinks nearby and where they can be easily seen.
+A lot people with dementia use a bottle or carton that they can carry with them.
 Make sure their cup or glass is not too heavy or difficult to hold or lift.

 Offer a variety of drinks, hot and cold, soup, water, fruit juice, tea, smoothies.
 All fluids count.

 Encourage foods that can help increase fluids at snack and meal times, gravy, jelly and ice cream are all high in fluid.